I compiled this care guide to help out beginners who are considering keeping these awesome fish.

 Tiger Barb Varieties

 There are only a few varieties of the Tiger Barb found in captivity.
-In most cases they have been selectively bred for their colours.
+In most cases, they have been selectively bred for their colors.

 Below are examples of each variety of the Tiger Barb.

 Original Tiger Barb: The Tiger Barb fish is a silver/gold with black stripes and orange accented fins.